Marvel's Spider-Man: The City That Never Sleeps: Silver Lining

 Following her dismissal from the police force, Yuri has become a ruthless vigilante, tracking down and executing numerous Maggia gangsters.
 Meanwhile, with Sable International's advanced equipment and weaponry, Hammerhead's gang rules over the city.
-Learning of this, an enraged Silver Sablinova returns to take revenge on Hammerhead for stealing her supplies, which she needs for a civil war in her home country of Symkaria.
+MJ learns that Project Olympus was a Sable-Oscorp funded initiative, using bio-enhancement technology to create Super Soldiers using experimental exosuits.
+Learning of this, an enraged Silver Sablinova returns to take revenge on Hammerhead for stealing her equipment, which she needs for a civil war in her home country of Symkaria.
 Worried that Sablinova's violent methods would result in more chaos, Spider-Man tries to convince her to work together.
-Hammerhead, who has now upgraded himself into an advanced cyborg exoskeleton, leads Spider-Man and Sablinova into a trap and overpowers them.
-Felicia, who has faked her death, arrives to save Spider-Man, though Hammerhead kidnaps Sablinova.
+Hammerhead, who has now augmented himself into a cyborg, leads Spider-Man and Sablinova into a trap and overpowers them.
+Felicia, who is revealed to have faked her death, arrives to save Spider-Man, though Hammerhead kidnaps Sablinova.
 Apologizing for her actions, Felicia gives Spider-Man a USB containing information on Hammerhead's weaknesses before disappearing again.

-Spider-Man saves Sablinova in a sewer hideout and they learn that the carbon steel plate inside Hammerhead's head is sensitive to heat.
-Sablinova takes Spider-Man to her stealth carrier on the Hudson River, and they prepare a trap for Hammerhead, outfitting Sablinova's VTOL fighter jet with a heated laser array just before Hammerhead attacks them.
+Spider-Man saves Sablinova in a sewer hideout and they learn from Felicia's USB that the carbon steel plate inside Hammerhead's head is sensitive to heat.
+Sablinova takes Spider-Man to her stealth carrier on the Hudson River, and they prepare a trap for Hammerhead, outfitting Sablinova's VTOL fighter jet with a heated laser array just before Hammerhead arrives and begins his attack.
 While Spider-Man holds Hammerhead in place, Sablinova blasts his metal plate, weakening him, and crashes her jet into him.
-With Hammerhead subdued, Sablinova reclaims her supplies and returns to Symkaria, telling Spider-Man he inspired her to be more heroic.
-Meanwhile, Mary Jane also leaves for Symkaria to write a story on the war there and raise awareness.
-At the same time, Peter begins to train Miles on how to use his newly acquired powers, preparing him to become the new Spider-Man.
+With Hammerhead finally subdued, Sablinova reclaims her supplies and returns to Symkaria, telling Spider-Man he inspired her to be more heroic.
+Meanwhile, Mary Jane also leaves for Symkaria to write a story on the war there and raise awareness while Peter begins to train Miles Morales on how to use his newly acquired powers, preparing him to become the new Spider-Man.